daphnecs/daphnecs/README.md

 Hi there!
-I'm Daphne Smith (she/her) and I am an undergraduate Hydrogeology student at the University of Texas at Austin.
-I’m currently working with the Rempe Research Group doing well logging with NMR and Neutron Probe.
+I'm Daphne Smith (she/her) and I am currently getting my M.S. in Geosciences at the University of Texas at Austin.
+My research focuses on the dynamics of unsaturated fractured bedrock deep root zone water storage, and how they connect to drought in Central Texas.

-In my free time I'm an avid cyclist, runner, hiker, and mountain biker.
+In my free time I'm an avid cyclist, runner, and hiker.
 I love being outside in any capacity whether for recreation or doing field work.

 <!--
 **daphnecs/daphnecs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.